Análisis del ciclo de vida de puentes usando matemática difusa bayesiana

 ABSTRACT:

-At present, reducing the impact of the construction industry on the environment is the key to achieving sustainable development.
-Countries all over the world are using software systems for bridge environmental impact assessment.
-However, due to the complexity and discreteness of environmental factors in the construction industry, they are difficult to update and determine quickly, and there is a phenomenon of data missing in the database.
-Most of the lost data are optimized by Monte Carlo simulation, which greatly reduces the reliability and accuracy of the research results.
+At present, reducing the construction industry’s impact on the environment is the key to achieving sustainable development.
+Countries worldwide are using software systems to bridge environmental impact assessment.
+However, due to the complexity and discreteness of ecological factors in the construction industry, they are difficult to update and determine quickly, and data is missing in the database.
+Most of the lost data are optimized by Monte Carlo simulation, which significantly reduces the reliability and accuracy of the research results.
 This paper uses Bayesian advanced fuzzy mathematics theory to solve this problem.
 In the research, a Bayesian fuzzy mathematics evaluation and a multi-level sensitivity priority discrimination model are established, and the weights and membership degrees of influencing factors were defined to achieve comprehensive coverage of influencing factors.
-With the support of theoretical modelling, software analysis and fuzzy mathematics theory are used to comprehensively evaluate all the influencing factors of the five influencing stages in the entire life cycle of the bridge structure.
-The results show that the material manufacturing, maintenance, and operation of the bridge still produce environmental pollution; the main source of the emissions exceeds 53% of the total emissions.
-The effective impact factor reaches 3.01.
-At the end of the article, a big data sensitivity model was established.
-Through big data innovation and optimization analysis, traffic pollution emissions were reduced by 330 tonnes.
-Modeling of the comprehensive research model; application; clearly confirms the effectiveness and practicality of the Bayesian network fuzzy number comprehensive evaluation model in dealing with uncertain factors in the evaluation of the sustainable development of the construction industry.
-The research results have made important contributions to the realization of the sustainable development goals of the construction industry.
+With the support of theoretical modeling, software analysis and fuzzy mathematics theory are used to comprehensively evaluate the five stages’ influencing factors in the bridge structure’s life cycle.
+The results show that the bridge’s material manufacturing, maintenance, and operation still produce environmental pollution; the primary source of the emissions exceeds 53% of the total emissions.
+The practical impact factor reaches 3.01.
+A big data sensitivity model was established at the end of the article.
+Significant data innovation and optimization analysis reduced traffic pollution emissions by 330 tonnes.
+Modeling the comprehensive research model application clearly confirms the effectiveness and practicality of the Bayesian network fuzzy number comprehensive evaluation model in dealing with uncertain factors in evaluating the sustainable development of the construction industry.
+The research results have made important contributions to realizing the sustainable development goals of the construction industry.

 Keywords: